 - 1. Connect a secondary input source to the monitor. - 2.
-Press one of the OSD buttons on the rear panel to activate the buttons, and then press the Menu button to open the OSD. - 3.
-In the OSD, select Input, select PiP Control and then select Enable PiP.
+Press the center of the OSD controller on the rear of the monitor to open the OSD.

+3. In the OSD, select Input and then select PiP (Picture-in-Picture) or PbP (Picture-by-Picture).